krtchnt/deeplearning-final-project/final_report.typ

 == Model Architecture
-The base model is Qwen2.5-1.5B-Instruct, a 1.5B-parameter decoder-only transformer with rotary positional embeddings and RMSNorm.
+The base model is Qwen2.5-1.5B-Instruct, a 1.5B-parameter decoder-only transformer with rotary positional embeddings and RMSNorm @bai2024qwen.
 We quantize it to 4-bit `nf4` weights via bitsandbytes to run efficiently on consumer GPUs.

 #figure(caption: [Model architecture overview], [
   #let stage(label) = block(